 View action - user clicks on View action.
 The same screen as in New action is displayed.
 No editing is allowed.
 Save button is disabled.

+I would like Faisal to look at this site where we had a semi working mock up, I will include some files of invoices to use as a sample

+https://release.nexelus.net/apworkflow/